 The regional transportation plan is developed under the guidance and direction of the Advisory Committee on Regional Transportation Planning.
 This Advisory Committee reviews and approves each step of the regional transportation planning process, and is responsible for proposing to the Commission, after careful study and evaluation, a recommended regional transportation system plan.
-The Advisory Committee on Regional Transportation Planning includes representatives from: each of the seven counties of Southeastern Wisconsin - Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha; from selected municipalities in the Region; the Wisconsin Department of Transportation; the Wisconsin Department of Natural Resources; the U.S. Department of Transportation, Federal Highway Administration; the U.S. Department of Transportation, Federal Transit Administration; and the U.S. Environmental Protection Agency.
-The Advisory Committee structure is intended to promote intergovernmental and interagency consultation coordination, and to serve as direct liaisons between the SEWRPC planning effort and the local and State governments that are responsible for implementing the recommendations of the regional transportation plan.
+The Advisory Committee on Regional Transportation Planning includes representatives from: each of the seven counties - Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha; from selected municipalities in the Region; the Wisconsin Department of Transportation; the Wisconsin Department of Natural Resources; the U.S. Department of Transportation, Federal Highway Administration; the U.S. Department of Transportation, Federal Transit Administration; and the U.S. Environmental Protection Agency.
+The Advisory Committee structure is intended to promote intergovernmental and interagency coordination, and to serve as direct liaisons between the SEWRPC planning effort and the local and State governments that are responsible for implementing the recommendations of the regional transportation plan.

-The development of the regional transportation plan also includes consultation with each of the seven County jurisdictional highway planning Advisory Committees.
-These Advisory Committees on jurisdictional highway system planning include representatives from each of 146 municipalities - cities, villages, and towns - in southeastern Wisconsin, as well as representatives from each of the seven counties, the Wisconsin Department of Transportation, and the U.S. Department of Transportation, Federal Highway Administration.
+The development of the regional transportation plan also includes consultation with each of the seven jurisdictional highway planning Advisory Committees - one for each county.
+These Advisory Committees on jurisdictional highway system planning include representatives from each of 147 municipalities - cities, villages, and towns - in southeastern Wisconsin, as well as representatives from each of the seven counties, the Wisconsin Department of Transportation, and the U.S. Department of Transportation, Federal Highway Administration.
 These Advisory Committees are involved throughout the planning process, including early in the process to contribute to the development of alternative regional transportation system plans, and later in the process to review and comment on preliminary and final recommended regional transportation plans.

-These Advisory Committees on Regional Transportation Planning and County Jurisdictional Highway System Planning include the units of government, agencies, and officials in southeastern Wisconsin responsible for land use planning and growth, economic development, environmental protection, airports, ports, freight movement, and transit operations - both service for the general public and specialized service for the elderly and disabled.
+These Advisory Committees on Regional Transportation Planning and County Jurisdictional Highway System Planning include the units of government, agencies, and officials in southeastern Wisconsin responsible for land use planning and growth, economic development, environmental protection, airports, ports, freight movement, and transit operations - both public and specialized service for the elderly and disabled.

-The transportation improvement program includes projects from the regional transportation plan, and its preparation is guided by Advisory Committees for Transportation System Planning and Programming for each of the four urbanized areas of the Region and includes representatives from local government -- each of the seven counties and selected municipalities -- the Wisconsin Department of Transportation and Department of Natural Resources, the U.S. Department of Transportation, Federal Highway and Transit Administrations, and U.S. Environmental Protection Agency.
-The Advisory Committees include units of government, agencies, and officials responsible for land use planning and growth, economic development, environmental protection, airports, ports, and transit - both public and specialized service.
-In addition, as part of the preparation of the transportation improvement program, all local units of government and transit operators are contacted with respect to existing and potential projects.
+The transportation improvement program includes projects from the regional transportation plan, and its preparation is guided by Advisory Committees for Transportation System Planning for each of the four urbanized areas of the Region and includes units of government, agencies, and officials responsible for land use planning and growth, economic development, environmental protection, airports, ports, and transit operators - both public and specialized service.
+Also, as part of the transportation improvement programming process, the Commission solicits projects from transit operators and local units of government and agencies.

-ADDITIONAL CONSULTATION EFFORTS
+OTHER CONSULTATION EFFORTS